Accept or Except?

 What Is the Difference between "Accept" and "Except"?

-"Accept" and "except" are easily confused.
-They sound similar, but their meanings are very different.
-"Accept" and "except" both have several meanings, but "accept" most commonly means "to receive willingly," and "except" most commonly means "apart from."
+"Accept" and "except" are easy to confuse because they sound so similar.
+However, their meanings are quite different, and both words have several meanings.
+"Accept" most commonly means "to receive willingly," and "except" most commonly means "apart from."

 • I accept your invitation. correct tick